-82 1.2 Weather and ionisation
+1.2 Weather and ionisation

-- 83 A key scientific motivation in clouds and atmospheric electricity is establishing whether the electrical interactions - 84 which constantly occur between ions, aerosols and drops can yield material effects in the atmosphere, and, especially, - 85 within clouds.
-This question presented itself during my PhD work on the charging of radioactive aerosols, provoked - by the radioactive aerosols observed following the Chernobyl disaster and transported across Europe in weather - 87 systems.
-Theory showed that such aerosols would become charged through the emission of decay particles and the - 88 collection of ions (Clement and Harrison, 1992).
-Investigating other effects of radioactivity on weather, from releases - 89 of radioactive gas during nuclear reprocessing, raised further questions about electric charge effects (e.g. Harrison and - 90 ApSimon, 1994).
-Both topics illustrated the need for more experimental and theoretical research on electrical aspects - 91 of non-thunderstorm clouds. - 92
+A key scientific motivation in clouds and atmospheric electricity is establishing whether the electrical interactions which constantly occur between ions, aerosols and drops can yield material effects in the atmosphere, and, especially, within clouds.
+This question presented itself during my PhD work on the charging of radioactive aerosols, provoked by the radioactive aerosols observed following the Chernobyl disaster and transported across Europe in weather systems.
+Theory showed that such aerosols would become charged through the emission of decay particles and the collection of ions (Clement and Harrison, 1992).
+Investigating other effects of radioactivity on weather, from releases of radioacdriven charge separation occurs locally (e.g. Harrison and Nicoll, 2018).
+In meteorology more generally, fair weather clouds are small and often numerous cumulus clouds, in an otherwise clear sky.